Talkdesk/api/integrations/README.md

 3. Build an HTTP web application, exposing one of more of the following endpoints:

     > The HTTP endpoints must be served through HTTPS.
-    > The Integration API defines a JSON data format for the requests/responses
+    > The Integration API data format for requests/responses is JSON.

   * [Create an authorization validator](integrations/auth-validation)
   * [Create a contact retriever](integrations/contact-synchronization)